“The Gift of Adversity”

 Among the dozen clear memories I have of my father are a handful that I cherish: in particular, learning to ride a bicycle, learning to hit a baseball, and, with my 11-month-younger brother, learning to box—a skill that had earned my father, in the circles in which he traveled, legendary status both on the streets and in the ring.

-Thus, I became a ward of the courts of Pennsylvania and began my seven-year tenure in the nation’s oldest large-scale orphanage, which rescued me from a chaotic life in New York City and provided me for the first time with stability—regular meals, adequate clothing, medical care, a good education, and (the most important thing to this nine-year-old boy!) athletic opportunity, including the sport we are here this evening to celebrate.
+Thus I became a ward of the courts of Pennsylvania and began my seven-year tenure in the nation’s oldest large-scale orphanage, which rescued me from a chaotic life in New York City and provided me for the first time with stability—predictable nutrition, adequate clothing, medical care, a good education, and (the most important thing to this nine-year-old boy!) abundant athletic opportunity, including the sport we are here this evening to celebrate.

 Entirely unbeknownst to me, I had arrived in the mid-Atlantic state generally recognized to be the cradle of wrestling in the eastern United States, and at a school of several hundred boys in which many (if not most) of the best athletes wrestled.
 I remember witnessing, as a 10-year-old fifth grader, my first wrestling meet.
 I had arrived in Pennsylvania from the New York City public schools, where wrestling was a TV spectacle and fighting strictly forbidden.
 Now here I was, watching—live-and-in-person under the official auspices of a school—two partially-clad boys tangled up in an all-out brawl.
 It was shocking, exciting, almost dizzying!
 I thought… was this going to be expected of me?!
 I play baseball for goodness’ sake!
 I’m a shortstop and centerfielder!
 What’s going on at this crazy school?!